ESA-WEED-project/eo_processing/README.md

         EPSG code for output product (e.g. 3035 for LAEA projection).

 resolution: float = 10.
-        spatial resolution of the output data cube in unit of the target_crs
+        spatial resolution of the output data cube in unit of the target_crs.
+        If set to None, the native resolution of the input data is used.

 time_interpolation: bool = False
         if missing timesteps in the S1 & S2 temporal profiles are interpolated (per pixel)

 ts_interval: str = 'dekad'
         temporal binning ('day', 'week', 'dekad', 'month', 'season', 'year', None)
+        Note: if set to None, the temporal aggregation is skipped and the raw time series data is returned.

 S2_temporal_reducer : str = 'median'
         temporal reducer for the S2 data cube in the temporal binning process.